AmarOk1412/Cha-Cuit/chactivityserver/README.md

 1. Following users.
 This is configurable via `config.json` (`auto_follow_back` and `manual_follow_list` which can contains actors that will be automatically followed during cache invalidation)
 2. Following other instances via `instances.txt`.

+### Mentions

+New comments on article are not shown (at least for now), but if somebody answer to a post (e.g. via commenting it on mastodon), the comment will be saved in `.cache/mentions`.
+So that you can do whatever you want with the comments.

+### Blocking instances

+To block a user or an instance, simply add it to the file configured in `block_list` in the config.
+At the next update, they will be added to the block list, all previous content hidden, new content will be discarded and the blocked user will be un-followed.